 Managing Environmental Change at the Fringe: Reconnecting Science and Policy with the Rural-Urban Fringe

-This is a project funded in 2011-12 by the Economic and Social Research Council as part of the RELU initiative (Rural Economy and Land Use Programme: Award number RES-24-25-0016).
-For more information contact the Project Director, Alister Scott, or visit our Twitter feed.
+This project (2011-12) was funded by the Economic and Social Research Council as part of the RELU initiative (Rural Economy and Land Use Programme).
+For more information, please visit the project's Twitter feed.

-- This interdisciplinary project undertook research to inform future policy and practice across the UK addressing management issues concerning environmental change within the rural-urban fringe.
+- To inform future policy and practice across the UK in addressing management issues concerning environmental change within the rural-urban fringe

-- Initially, social and natural science concepts of spatial planning and ecosystem services have been explored to create a theoretical lens to identify and evaluate management issues and needs.
-From these, strategic principles are proposed and applied within two rural-urban fringe case study areas and incorporating local stakeholders' perspectives.
-A project monitoring evaluation component also assesses research team learning and impact on resulting work practices.
+- Explore social and natural science concepts of spatial planning and ecosystem services in order to create a theoretical lens to identify and evaluate management issues and needs

-- Collectively, these outputs will promote an integrated and spatial model for rural-urban fringe management, and signpost further research addressing the environmental change agenda.
+- Promote an integrated and spatial model for rural-urban fringe management, and signpost further research addressing the environmental change agenda.

 - The RUF needs to be re-positioned as an opportunity space based on assessments of the needs of the people, place and environment within the RUF itself.

 - The rural aspects of the fringe need to be considered more explicitly in policy and decisions rather than imposing urban expansion models.

 - Agendas, policy frameworks and goals tend to be pursued separately across the urban and rural institutions creating a marked policy and practice ‘disintegration’.

 - The ideas of SP and the EA are jargon-heavy.
 Our cross-cutting themes of Connections, Time and Values allow professional sectors and publics to engage, interact and participate more effectively within more inclusive and understandable concepts and language.